 Fracture care is all about comprehensive services, beginning with your initial diagnosis and treatment and following throughout your rehabilitation.
 Our team at MidJersey Orthopaedics works closely with each fracture patient, providing all they care they need to heal, restore their strength, and get back into action.
-If you need compassionate care for a fracture, call the office in Flemington or Bridgewater, New Jersey, or schedule an appointment online today.
+If you need compassionate care for a fracture, call the office in Flemington, Bridgewater or Washington, New Jersey, or schedule an appointment online today.

 The first goal of fracture care is to quickly assess the severity of the fracture and your risk for infection.
 If the skin over the fracture is torn, you have a high risk of developing an infection and need quick surgery to clean the wound.